japopich/CSCI1320_FinalProject/README.md

-# CSCI1320_FinalProject
+# CSCI1320 Final Project
-A very basic genetic algorithm as the Final Project for CSCI1320
+A very basic genetic algorithm as the Final Project for CU Boulder CSCI1320 Fall 2019